INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 - Presentation of the organization, strengths, achievements;

-- Details of the Moscow Region, full name of the director/chief physician in Word.
+- Details of the MO, full name of the director/chief physician in Word.

 STEP 4

-After the package of documents prepared by you is carefully studied and processed by our specialists, we will determine the final cost of accreditation services.
-This amount will be sent directly to your management for approval.
+After the package of documents prepared by you has been carefully studied and processed by our specialists, we will determine the final cost of services for conducting accreditation.
+This amount will be sent for approval directly to your management for approval.

 WHAT IS INCLUDED IN THE PRICE?

-The cost of accreditation is determined taking into account the fees of experts for 3-5 days of their work, including travel expenses and insurance, and also depends on the capacity of the medical organization (number of visits or beds), the presence of branches or individual buildings.
-The calculation also includes post-accreditation monitoring, information system support, taxes, fees and overhead costs, including salaries, rent, office maintenance and software.
+The cost of accreditation is formed taking into account the experts' fees for 3-5 days of their work, including travel expenses and insurance, and also depends on the capacity of the medical organization (number of visits or beds), the presence of branches or separate buildings.
+The calculation also includes post-accreditation monitoring, information system support, taxes, fees and overhead costs, including wages, rent, office maintenance and software.

 STEP 5

-CONCLUSION OF AN AGREEMENT OR ACCESSING THE PORTAL
+CONCLUSION OF AN AGREEMENT OR LOGIN TO THE PORTAL

-The conclusion of an agreement for the provision of accreditation services is carried out directly for private medical organizations.
-In relation to state medical organizations, the procedure for concluding a contract is carried out through participation in the public procurement system, in accordance with current legislation
+The conclusion of an agreement for the provision of accreditation services is carried out for private medical organizations directly.
+In relation to state medical organizations, the procedure for concluding an agreement is carried out through participation in the state procurement system, in accordance with current legislation

-DO YOU HAVE ANY QUESTIONS ABOUT CONCLUSION OF THE AGREEMENT?
+DO YOU HAVE ANY QUESTIONS REMAINING ABOUT THE CONCLUSION OF THE AGREEMENT?

 STEP 6